Emergency Dentist

 You can never tell when a dental emergency is going to happen to you.
 Although you never expect to find yourself in this situation, it is more common than you might believe.
 1 in 6 Americans faces one every year.
 Often, they occur without any warning from an accident or injury to the face or mouth.
 Other times, they are the result of an issue that has been brewing undetected, like a cavity.

-Whatever the cause, our team here at Legacy Dental SA is here to stop your pain with a same-day appointment and quick, effective treatments.
+Whatever the cause, Emergency Dentist San Antonio here at Legacy Dental SA to stop your pain with a same-day appointment and quick, effective treatments.
 If you or a loved one is experiencing a dental emergency, don’t hesitate to call us right away!

 Why Choose Legacy Dental SA for Emergency Dental Care?